Our Chair, Carol Older

 Board of Trustee Meetings

 The Board of Trustees are continuing to hold meetings during the COVID-19 pandemic.
-Our meetings are being held virtually, on Microsoft Teams.
-As a result we are currently unable to hold our Board meetings in public.
+We're now planning to hold our meetings in person once again.